Client Handles¶

 fov – Vertical field of view of the camera, in radians.
 If not provided, the current camera position will be used.

 transport_format – Image transport format.
-JPEG will return a lossy (H, W, 3) RGB array.
-PNG will return a lossless (H, W, 4) RGBA array, but can cause memory issues on the frontend if called too quickly for higher-resolution images.
+JPEG (default) returns a lossy (H, W, 3) RGB array with a small payload on any content.
+PNG returns a lossless (H, W, 4) RGBA array with a transparent background, but can cause memory issues on the frontend if called too quickly for higher-resolution images.